Planes in Python

 import rhinoscriptsyntax as rs corners = rs.GetRectangle() if corners: plane = rs.PlaneFromPoints(corners, corners, corners) print plane # origin point print plane # x-axis vector print plane # y-axis vector

 Plane also have a number of properties that can be used to get or set the individual values in the Point object.
 In the example below the

 import rhinoscriptsyntax as rs plane = rs.PlaneFromPoints([-2,-5,0],[1,2,0],[-3,3,0]) print plane.Origin # origin point print plane.XAxis # x-axis vector print plane.YAxis # y-axis vector plane.Origin = rs.CreatePoint(3,4,5) # Changes the origin of the plane. print plane.Origin print plane.XAxis # x-axis vector print plane.YAxis # y-axis vector

-To change origin of a Plane simply assign a new value to the .Origin property.
+To change origin of a Plane, simply assign a new value to the

-for function it is quite easy to walk through each point coordinate in succession:
+for iterator to walk through each point coordinate in succession:

 for p in plane: print p

 RhinoScriptSyntax contains a number of functions to manipulate planes.
 See Lines and Planes for details.